google/starlark-go/doc/spec.md

 ## Dialect differences

-The list below summarizes features of the Go implementation that are known to differ from the Java implementation of Skylark used by Bazel.
+The list below summarizes features of the Go implementation that are known to differ from the Java implementation of Starlark used by Bazel.
 Some of these features may be controlled by global options to allow applications to mimic the Bazel dialect more closely.
 Our goal is eventually to eliminate all such differences on a case-by-case basis.